Ben-Gurion University of the Negev: The Medical School for International Health (MSIH)

 The Medical School for International Health grew out of collaborations between faculty at Ben-Gurion University and Columbia University.
 A joint global health and medical care program, it was established in 1997.

 The MSIH is a four-year, North American-style medical school that incorporates global health coursework into all four years of the medical school curriculum.
 It is an English-language collaboration between Ben-Gurion University of the Negev Faculty of Health Sciences and Columbia University Irving Medical Center and is located in Beersheba, Israel.
 The school enrolls more than 30 students each year.
 Most of the students are from the United States, with several from Canada and other countries.

 In October 2018, The Medical School for International Health celebrated 20 years of existence, by holding a two-day seminar to recognize its achievements and bring together its many partners from around the world.
 The event concluded with the Physicians' Oath Ceremony (not to be confused with a White Coat Ceremony) by the Class of 2022.

 In October 2019, the 21st cohort of MSIH (Class of 2023) took their Physician's Oath at a special ceremony on campus.
 For the first time in the program's history, the faculty presented each student of the class with an actual White Coat emblazoned with the MSIH logo.

 Interdisciplinary research centers

 There are sixty one interdisciplinary research centers at Ben-Gurion University including: the S. Daniel Abraham International Center for Health and Nutrition, the Robert H. Arnow Center for Bedouin Studies and Development, the Ben-Gurion National Solar Energy Center, the Goldstein-Goren International Center for Jewish Thought, the Esther and Sidney Rabb Center for Holocaust and Redemption Studies, the Edmond J. Safra Center for the Design and Engineering of Functional Biopolymers, the Reimund Stadler Minerva Center for Mesoscale Macromolecular Engineering and the Zlotowski Center for Neurosciences.

 International programs

-Ten international programs are available at Ben-Gurion University including: the Albert Katz International School of Desert Studies, the Medical School for International Health, BGU International, the Israel Studies International Program, the Master of Arts Progrrankingsm in Miranikindi and the Honors MBA Program.
+BGU International has worked to increase the number of academic programs available to international students, in English instruction.
+The programs include: the Albert Katz International School of Desert Studies, the Medical School for International Health, the Israel Studies Masters Program, the African Sustainable Communities MA Program, the MBA International Program, and BGU International's Summer Programs, Semester Study Abroad, and Academic Internship programs.
+The University hosts students from nearly 70 countries.